kul-work/Technocratic-Democracy/docs/Technocratic Democracy.md

 # Technocratic Democracy

-SEMI-PARTICIPATORY TECHNOCRATIC DEMOCRACY

-The "Technocratic Democracy" plan proposes a reform of the political system aimed at more efficient and rational governance.
-It suggests replacing traditional politicians with specialists in various fields, capable of making informed decisions for the common good.
+The "Technocratic Democracy" plan proposes reforming the political system to achieve more efficient and rational governance.
+It suggests replacing traditional politicians with specialists in various fields capable of making informed decisions for the common good.

 The objective is to create a more functional democracy based on specialized knowledge and public consensus, thereby redefining the relationship between the governed and the governors.

 Key Elements:

-* The model aims to address the paradox between the "market model" and the "polis model."
+* The model aims to address the paradox between the "market model" and the "polis model".
 * The new system combines elements of direct democracy with technocratic competence, seeking a balance between professional expertise and citizen participation.
-* Referendums play a central role in validating legislative decisions, ensuring active public involvement in the decision-making process.
+* Referendums play a central role in validating legislative decisions and ensuring active public involvement in the decision-making process.

 ## Legislative